highlightjs/highlight.js/readme.eng.txt

 files and thus will also weigh less than with the default set that includes all languages implemented.

+A full list of available classes is below ("Languages").

 Then the script looks in your page for fragments `<pre><code>...</code></pre>` that are used traditionally to mark up code examples.
 Their content is marked up by logical pieces with defined class names.
 The classes are